JoeDumoulin/CSCD439F17/Assignment1.md

 This essay should be turned in as either a text file, markdown file, or pdf.
 See the syllabus for due dates.

 Use web, book, or video resources.
 Be sure to provide a bibliography of the resources you found.
-You should watch and be prepared to discuss in class these three videos:
+You should watch and be prepared to discuss in class these two videos:

 * [How we teach computers to understand pictures | Fei Fei Li](https://www.youtube.com/watch?v=40riCqvRoMs) About 20 minutes.
 * [Andrew Ng: Artificial Intelligence is the New Electricity](https://www.youtube.com/watch?v=21EiKfQYZXc) This one is long but really good.